Tickets & Deals

-Dept R: Cut Flowers, Floral Design and Containers
+Dept 20: Cut Flowers, Floral Design and Containers

-DEPARTMENT R: Cut Flowers, Floral Design & Containers
+DEPARTMENT 20: Cut Flowers, Floral Design & Containers

 Superintendents: Gloria Aanonson 507-438-7393

-Pre-register any Class & Lot you think you may enter – unused tags will be deleted prior to judging.
+Pre-register any Division & Class, you think you may enter – unused tags will be deleted prior to judging.

 IMPORTANT DAYS AND TIMES.

 Monday 9–4:30: Entry Day - as early in the day as possible.
-DO NOT WAIT UNTIL THE END.
+Doors close promptly at 4:30 PM for judging.

 Sunday, Closing day from 6:00 -7:00 PM.
 EXHIBIT RELEASE & PREMIUM PICK-UP.
 Items not picked up may be retrieved the following week during Fair office hours.